 DSC Resource – these are Windows PowerShell DSC resources.
 PowerShell 7 does not provide the rich DSC functions and features available with Windows PowerShell at this time.

 Script – these are complete PowerShell scripts.
-You can use themas-iss or adapt them to your needs.
+You can use them as-is or adapt them to your needs.

 Role Capability – this resource was meant for packages that enhance Windows roles but is little used in practice